VisionSystemsInc/vsi_common/docs/just/files.rst

      return 0
    }

-As you can see, the only thing that differentiates this from a plugin is a special if statement that will define :func:`caseify` when it's not already defined.
+As you can see, the only thing that differentiates this from a plugin is a special if statement that will define :func:`Justfile caseify` when it's not already defined.